elehavi/lehamanzo-228/README.md

 Parametrized TPU
 =======================

-This project is an in-progress TPU generator.
-Both MAC bit width and systolic array size will be parametrized.
+This project is a TPU generator.
+Both MAC bit width and systolic array size are parametrized.

 # How to Run #